Liberal Studies BA

 A teacher picks out school supplies as a Chico State student who helped collect the supply donations helps her.

-Liberal Studies students in this interdisciplinary major have a strong knowledge base of multiple disciplines (English, math, science, history/social science, art, music, theatre, physical education, and psychology) and how these disciplines are applied in elementary school settings.
-Students who complete their BA in liberal studies are well prepared to enter multiple subject credential programs with the goal of teaching in elementary, bilingual Spanish elementary, self-contained classrooms, and special education K-12 school settings.
+The Bachelor of Arts in Liberal Studies is among the oldest majors at California State University, Chico, continuing the longstanding tradition of preparing future teachers and teacher leaders for educational careers.
+This interdisciplinary major provides a strong knowledge base of multiple disciplines (English, math, science, history/social science, art, music, theatre, physical education, and psychology) and how these disciplines are applied in elementary school settings.
+Students are well prepared to enter multiple subject credential programs with the goal of teaching in elementary, bilingual Spanish elementary, self-contained classrooms, and special education K-12 school settings.

 Elementary Subject Matter Waiver